dbmi-pitt/bioinf_teachingNLP/README.md

 ## Getting started

 ### Prerequisites
-1. Create a Python virtual environment or conda environment with python=3.8
+* Clone the repository
-2. Clone the repository
+* Create a Python virtual environment or conda environment with python=3.8

 ### Install packages
-1. Using the requirements file available [here](https://github.com/sanyabt/bioinf_teachingNLP/blob/main/requirements.txt), run the following command to install all packages and dependencies in the Python environment.
+* Using the requirements file available [here](https://github.com/sanyabt/bioinf_teachingNLP/blob/main/requirements.txt), run the following command to install all packages and dependencies in the Python environment.

 ```python -m pip install -r requirements.txt```